Harrison County Airport (Ohio)

 Harrison County Airport (FAA LID: 8G6) is a public use airport located two nautical miles (4 km) south of the central business district of Cadiz, a village in Harrison County, Ohio, United States.
 It is owned by the Harrison County Airport Authority.
-This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
+This airport was included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

+History

+In 2015, the airport received a $57,000 grant from the Federal Aviation Administration for several improvements, including fixing the airport's rotating beacon, rehabilitating runway pavement markings, and conducting a wildlife hazard assessment.

+In 2021, the airport received a $310,846 grant as part of the Federal Aviation Administration's Airport improvement Program during the COVID-19 pandemic.
+The airport used the money to relocate the airport's taxiway to make enough room for safety margins for the runway.
+Subsequently, the fuel farm, sewer pump station, and access road also needed to be moved.
+The airport received an additional $1.96 million in 2022 to help with the project.

 Facilities and aircraft

 Harrison County Airport covers an area of 8 acres (3 ha) at an elevation of 1,174 feet (358 m) above mean sea level.
-It has one runway designated 13/31 with an asphalt surface measuring 3,765 by 75 feet (1,148 x 23 m).
+It has one runway designated 13/31 with an asphalt surface measuring 4,154 by 75 feet (1,266 x 23 m).

-For the 12-month period ending August 30, 2010, the airport had 11,900 aircraft operations, an average of 32 per day: 96% general aviation, 3% air taxi, and <1% military.
-At that time there were 25 aircraft based at this airport: 92% single-engine, 4% glider, and 4% ultralight.
+For the 12-month period ending June 17, 2022, the airport had 4,992 aircraft operations, an average of 96 per week.
+It included 99% general aviation and 1% military.
+For the same time period, there were 22 aircraft based at the airport, all single-engine airplanes.
+This is down from 11,900 aircraft movements and 25 based aircraft in 2010.

+The airport has a fixed-base operator that sells fuel and offers limited services.